-On the west coast of Portugal, about an hour south of Lisbon, is Peniche on the island of Peniche.
+On the west coast of Portugal, about an hour south of Lisbon, is Peniche.
+The island or peninsular of Peniche juts out into the Atlantic.
 Its geographical importance made it a target for invaders in the 16th century.

 The town and port of Peniche are located on a peninsula 24 miles south of Nazare and north of Cascais, Portugal.
 Peniche has been a port since early modern times, when a fortress was built to defend the city.
 The fortress went down in the history of maritime defence and was a prison under the Estado Novo regime in the 20th century.